o-t-w/blog/src/content/blog/select-and-selectlist.md

 ---

 ## Programmatically open an option picker with `.showPicker()`
 Until now, there was no way to programatically open a `<select>` menu. `document.querySelector('select').click();` does not work.
-Instead we can use `.showPicker()`. `.showPicker` was originally added for certain HTML inputs: color, date, month, week, time, datetime-local and file, but it now works for the select element as well.
+Instead we can use `.showPicker()`. `.showPicker` originally worked for color, date, month, week, time, datetime-local and file inputs.
+It now also works for the select element:

 ```js
 document.querySelector('select').showPicker();